 You shouldn’t be feeling insecure about something that you need to be most sure and secure about.

-Any relationship that makes you doubt yourself, make you doubt the other person, makes you feel threatened and becomes your weakness, is not a healthy one.
+Any relationship that makes you doubt yourself, makes you doubt the other person, makes you feel threatened, and becomes your weakness, is not a healthy one.

-If you’re insecure about expressing your true feelings to the person, not right.
-When you have to hide or conceal a physical flaw, not good.
+If you’re insecure about expressing your true feelings to the person, not right, when you have to hide or conceal a physical flaw, it is not good.

-A healthy and positive relationship will not have you compromise on your individual identity and personal space.
+A healthy and positive relationship will not have you compromise your identity and personal space.
 Your relationship is only, and should only be a small part of who you are and not entirely define you.
-When you feel you and your identity, your real self is being overshadowed with your relationship and your partner; it may be a negative sign.

 Relationships work when both the people in it are equally involved.